pydantic/pydantic/docs/usage/models.md

       Invalid JSON: expected value at line 1 column 1 [type=json_invalid, input_value='Invalid JSON', input_type=str]
     """
 ```

+If you want to validate serialized data in a format other than JSON, you should load the data into a dict yourself and
+then pass it to `model_validate`.

+!!! note
+    Depending on the types and model configs involved, `model_validate` and `model_validate_json` may have
+    different validation behavior.
+If you have data coming from a non-JSON source, but want the same validation
+    behavior and errors you'd get from `model_validate_json`, our recommendation for now is to use
+    `model_validate_json(json.dumps(data))`.

 ### Creating models without validation